PCR to Identify Gastrointestinal Nematodes in Sheep and Goats

 Diagnostic samples from sheep and goats are often contaminated from field collection and have undergone significant delays and temperature variations during transport to the laboratory.
 This presents challenges that PCR can help overcome.

-I have recently introduced PCR testing for three parasitic gastrointestinal nematodes of sheep and goats to my laboratory, based on the method published by Reslova et al[i].
+I have recently introduced PCR testing for two parasitic gastrointestinal nematodes of sheep and goats to my laboratory, based on the method published by Reslova et al[i].

 There are numerous advantages to a molecular approach to diagnosing gastrointestinal worm infection in small ruminants.
 Molecular methods:

-I am currently conducting PCR testing for Haemonchus spp., Trichostrongylus spp. and Teladorsagia spp., three of the most common and pathogenic gastrointestinal nematodes of sheep and goats.
+I provide PCR testing for Haemonchus spp.
+(Barber’s Pole worm) and Trichostrongylus spp.
+(Black Scour worm), two of the most common and pathogenic gastrointestinal nematodes of sheep and goats.

 PCR testing is done on faecal samples from sheep and goats following a simple DNA extraction using a commercially available kit for extracting DNA from faecal samples.